noidexe/Enjin-Coin-Documentation/docs/starthere.md

   You'll then need to create at least one wallet.

-  See our [Wallet Quickstart](../docs/wallet_quickstart.md) guide on how to setup and fund your wallets.
+  See our [Wallet Quickstart](./wallet_quickstart.md) guide on how to setup and fund your wallet.

   #### Pick your SDK.